-Students study the work of photographers in order to gain in-depth knowledge of the nature of their work and their roles and responsibilities within the creative arts.
-Broad areas of study include photography in the context of a creative art form, photography concepts, development and planning, production processes and practice.
+Students study the work of local and global photographers in order to gain in-depth knowledge of the nature of their work and their roles and responsibilities within the creative arts.
+Broad areas of study include photography in the context of a creative art form, photography concepts, development and planning, production processes and practice, and developing a personal aesthetic.

-Students will develop specific skills and knowledge in a range of film and media-related areas depending on the negotiated topics and focus of their major assessment tasks.
+Students will develop specific skills and knowledge in a range of art, film and media-related areas depending on the negotiated topics and focus of their major assessment tasks.